Official state symbol Wisconsin State Flag Adopted 1863 Standardized 1979

 State Flag of Wisconsin

 Wisconsin adopted its state flag in 1863, featuring the state coat of arms on a navy blue field.
 The legislature modified the flag in 1979 by adding the word Wisconsin above the coat of arms and the year 1848 below it.
-The date marks Wisconsin's admission to the Union.
+The date marks Wisconsin's admission to the Union, and the design appears in the list of U.S. state flags.

-The Wisconsin state flag is the official banner representing the state of Wisconsin.
+The Wisconsin state flag is the official flag of the state of Wisconsin.
 A navy blue field forms the background.
-The state coat of arms sits in the center.
+The coat of arms depicts a sailor, a miner, a shield, and a badger at the crest.
 The word WISCONSIN appears in white capital letters above the coat of arms.
 The year 1848 appears below in white.

 A badger sits on top of the coat of arms with the state motto Forward.
 The shield shows symbols of farming, mining, manufacturing, and navigation.
 A sailor and a yeoman support the shield on either side.
 A cornucopia and thirteen lead ingots appear at the bottom.